kshultzCB/jenkins-scalability-lab-1/aws/README.md

 # Manual AWS setup

 ## Instance configuration
 All of these can run the latest Amazon Linux 2.
+You'll need to install git, via `sudo yum install git`.

 * Jenkins basic - c5.xlarge (4 core, 8 GB RAM)
   * Volume and script settings determine the storage performance